 Learn how to make Air Fryer Quesadillas to hot, crispy perfection with this recipe.
-Gooey stretchy cheese, delicious insides, perfect for enjoying plain or dunking in some guacamole or salsa.
+Gooey stretchy cheese and delicious insides are perfect for enjoying plain or dunking in some guacamole or salsa.

 These are great year round.
 We love them especially during the summertime.
 They are quick and easy, and my kids can make them by themselves and it doesn't heat up the house to make them.